hfcRed/Player-Tracker/README.md

 * Open "Constraint Settings" and unlock them.
 * Change "Rotation At Rest" to 90 degrees on the X Axis.
 * Lock the Constraint Settings.

+## Downloads

+You can get the latest version of the Player Tracker in [Releases](github.com/hfcRed/Player-Tracker/releases/latest).

+## License

+Player Tracker falls under the [MIT License](https://github.com/hfcRed/Player-Tracker/blob/main/LICENSE) and is free to use and redistribute.